 As for Dashlane‘s security audits, we couldn’t find any published audit results besides a 2016 paper by a group of students at MIT.
 While this security analysis found Dashlane to be “quite secure against all of the attacks”, it fails to live up to audits conducted by well-known cybersecurity companies.

-Privacy policy: Is 1Password or Dashlane more private?
+Privacy policy: 1Password or Dashlane – who wins?

 Both 1Password and Dashlane will collect some pieces of private information from their users.
 This will include your username, email address, IP address, type of device you use, and payment methods you’ve used.
 However, this isn’t all.